ambrafer/ambrafer.github.io/_pages/about.md

 Research interests
 ======
-From the moment we are born and first open our eyes, we are immersed in a festivity of dynamic and multisensory social stimuli: faces, voices, movements and interactions are scattered all around us.
-Organizing this cacophony into coherent events is crucial for our inherently social species.
-My research seeks to reveal **how we (learn to) make sense of our natural social world**.
+Human communication evolved, is learned, and is often implemented through multiple information channels across the senses.
+Critically, due to the disconnection between linguists, psychologists and neuroscientists, traditional neurocognitive research on language maintains an artificial word-centered focus.
+My research seeks to reveal **how we (learn to) communicate before and beyond words**.

-* How do we combine social signals from the different senses?
+* How do we represent and combine communicative signals from the different senses?
-* How do we use these signals to exchange meanings with other individuals?
+* How do we use these multimodal signals to exchange meanings and intentions?

-As a cognitive psychologist and neuroscientist, I aim to understand how **multisensory social cognition** is computed by the mind and implemented in the brain.
+Combining cognitive, computational and developmental neuroscience, I aim to understand how **multimodal communication** is computed by the mind and implemented in the brain.
 At the societal level, I aim to remove social barriers and foster inclusivity across the lifespan by promoting new multisensory technological solutions, evidence-based education and rehabilitation.